 During rainy seasons, you may get a lot of calls on your radio or cellphone from people reporting some back roads impassable.
 Game wardens take most of the information from the public—hunters, ranchers, campers, and hikers.

-On favorable weathers, you may be checking different spots to see if regulations are followed or handle people using drugs while camping or fishing.
+In favorable weather, you may be checking different spots to see if regulations are followed or handle people are handling drugs while camping or fishing.
 Your day depends on what season or month you are in.
 Nighttime work may mean checking for illegal hunters who use tools that put nocturnal animals in danger.

 Dangers on duty means that every person you encounter may hold a knife or gun.
 Accidents happen, you may stumble upon an illegal farm, or be outnumbered by criminals.
 You may even find yourself dealing with extreme heat or cold during rescue operations.